 Human interaction is more important than the use of technology.
 However, they should not be seen as two competing sides but rather combining the best features of each approach.
 Technology is a natural part of life and students should learn to use it for their learning.
-An important part of this usage includes good etiquette and social rules, which should be adhered to within a technological context.
+An important part of this usage includes good etiquette and social rules which should be adhered to within a technological context.

-The students are allowed to use their own devices in the morning before the beginning of school (before 07:30) and/or in the afternoon after their last lesson.
-Any use of devices must be ageappropriate.
-Primary students are not allowed to use their own devices during the breaks.
-Middle School students are allowed to use their devices during allocated breaks in dedicated areas.
+1) The students are allowed to use their own devices in the morning before the beginning of school (before 7:30 am) and/or in the afternoon after their last lesson.
+Any use of devices must be age appropriate.
+Students are not allowed to use their own devices during the breaks.
 Students' own devices are stored in their school bags on silent mode when they are not in use.
 During school hours, permission to use technology always comes from the pedagogical staff - otherwise, students do not touch devices (the school's or their own).